Why study mechanical engineering at WVU Tech?

 Are there co-op opportunities, internships or other experiential learning?

 Hands-on experience comes in the form of the co-op program, internships and on-campus work study jobs.
-Students may start in their sophomore year and work and attend school alternating semesters for a maximum of five semesters of co-op or three semesters of internship under the guidance of a full-time program coordinator.
+Students may start in their sophomore year to work and attend school alternating semesters for a maximum of five semesters of co-op or three semesters of internship under the guidance of a full-time program coordinator.

-The program also includes a mandatory, senior level, two-semester long design project (ME Systems Design I & II) in which students investigate current topics and build and/or write research reports on their work; some of which have been published in national technical journals.
+The program also includes a mandatory, senior level, two-semester long design project (ME Systems Design I & II) in which students investigate current topics and build and/or write research reports on their work, some of which have been published in national technical journals.